zeyneddinoz/tubebend/README.md

 Authors: Zeyneddin Oz, Jonas Knoche, Alireza Yazdani, Bernd Engel, Kristof Van Laerhoven

-This repository contains a real-world dataset extracted from 318 tube bending processes, stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
-This dataset is designed as a benchmark for validating and comparing the performance of machine learning and signal analysis methods.
+"This repository contains a real-world dataset from 318 tube bending processes (including 3 failed cases: IDs 1, 48, and 166).
+The dataset is stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
+It is designed as a benchmark for validating and comparing the performance of machine learning and signal analysis methods."
 The dataset includes: <br><be>

 <p align="center">
   <img src="plots/tube_bending_machine.png" alt="Static Diagram" width="51%" style="max-width: 100%; height: auto; margin-right: 2%;">